StefanKoell/stefankoell.github.io/content/blog/2024/06/29/central-style-switcher/index.md

 - Note that the selector is using the `:is(Window)` expression.
 Since we registered the attached property with `inherits: true`, we don't need to select `Control` here.
 It will get the correct value through inheritance.
 - Also note that, as described in the docs, the property match syntax needs the parentheses to indicate it's an attached property we want to set.

-{{< callout type="warning" >}}
+> [!WARNING]
-If you want to test the styles, do not rely too much on the Dev Tool.
+> If you want to test the styles, do not rely too much on the Dev Tool.
 I noticed that the value of the attached property changes one time for the observed control but then it doesn't.
 This seems to be an issue with the Dev Tool itself - not with the style.
 So to do proper testing, use some real styles you apply to see if the change of the setting through the dynamic resource is applied.
-{{< /callout >}}

 ### Use Attached Property Value